gombedlm/NuName/README.md

 This will start your discord bot on the server that the token is registered to.
 Ensure that you see the log messages indicating the bot is ready - "NuName bot is ready".

-# Create a new app for your bot to run
-1. Create a new app
+## Connecting to a Discord Server

+### Configuring your bots profile

+1. Configure your bots user profile
 First, you'll need to create an app in the developer portal if you don't have one already:

 > Discord Developer Portal Link: https://discord.com/developers/applications?new_application=true

-## Creating the user profile for your bot
-1. Enter a name for your app, then press Create.
-> After you create your app, you'll land on the General Overview page of the app's settings where you can update basic information about your app like its description and icon.

-> You'll also see an Application ID and Interactions Endpoint URL, which we'll use a bit later in the guide.

-## Configuring your bots profile
-1. Next we'll configure the bots user profile for your app.

 > This allows it to appear and behave similarly to other server members.

 On the left hand sidebar click Bot.
 On this page, you can configure settings like its privileged intents or whether it can be installed by other users

+### Creating the user profile for your bot
+1. Enter a name for your app, then press Create.
+> After you create your app, you'll land on the General Overview page of the app's settings where you can update basic information about your app like its description and icon.

+You'll see an Application ID and Interactions Endpoint URL, which we'll use a bit later in the guide.

 2. Getting your bot token
- > There's also a Token section on the Bot page, which allows you to copy and reset your bot's token.
+There's a Token section on the Bot page, which allows you to copy and reset your bot's token.

-Bot tokens are used to authorize API requests and carry your bot user's permissions, making them highly sensitive.
+> Bot tokens are used to authorize API requests and carry your bot user's permissions, making them highly sensitive.
 Make sure to never share your token or check it into any kind of version control.

 **Go ahead and copy the token, and store the token somewhere safe (like in a password manager)**

-## Adding Scopes and Giving it Permissions
+### Adding Scopes and Giving it Permissions
 1. Adding scopes and permissions to your bot
 Next (If needed) select a few scopes and permissions to request before installing the app.